How To Appeal Long Term Disability Denial

 Should I Write My Own Long Term Disability Appeal Letter?

-At Fields Law Firm, our Minnesota Long-Term Disability Lawyers have the greatest chance of success if we are involved in your case early on.
+At Fields Law Firm, our Long Term Disability Lawyers have the greatest chance of success if we are involved in your case early on.
 This allows us to gather information and support for your claim prior to filing any appeals with the insurance company.
 This is especially helpful in the event that a lawsuit must be filed, since there are strict limitations on whether additional information can be added later.

 There are also important deadlines for filing long term disability appeals, and preparing a strong appeal takes time.
 If you claim is denied after an Administrative Appeal, the next step would be to file a lawsuit against the insurance company in court.

 It is highly recommended that you have an attorney on your side long before you have to file a lawsuit in court.
 In fact, it is most helpful to contact an attorney immediately after you have been denied to not only discuss the issues with your claim, but to also help you with filing the Administrative Appeal.
 If you need help getting your benefits, call Fields Law today.
 We can help you get the disability benefits you need.

 How Fields Law Firm Can Help With Appealing Long Term Disability Claims